-Juilene Osborne McKnight, M.F.A., is an associate professor of English.
-She received her M.F.A. in Poetry and Creative Nonfiction from Carlow University Pittsburgh, with study in residence at Colaiste Naomh Padraig Ireland; her M.A.
-(Individualized) in Writing from the MacGregor School of Antioch University Ohio, specializing in Celtic and Native American storytelling, and her B.A./B.S.
-Summa Cum Laude from Youngstown State University, Ohio, in English/French/Secondary Education.
+Juilene Osborne-McKnight, MFA, is a professor of English and Director of the MFA in Creative Writing and Publishing.
+She received her MFA in poetry and creative nonfiction from Carlow University in Pittsburgh, with study in residence at Colaiste Naomh Padraig in Ireland; her MA (individualized) in writing from the MacGregor School of Antioch University in Ohio, specializing in Celtic and Native American storytelling; and her BA/BS summa cum laude from Youngstown State University, Ohio, in English/French/secondary education.

-Her areas of specialty include Irish Mythology, Irish literature, Native American literature, creative writing fiction, and non-fiction.
+Her areas of specialty include Irish mythology, Irish literature, Native American literature, creative writing fiction, and non-fiction.
 She coordinates the DeSales Irish academic study abroad program.
-Osborne-McKnight is the author of four Irish historical novels: I Am of Irelaunde, Daughter of Ireland, Bright Sword of Ireland, and Song of Ireland.
+Osborne-McKnight is the author of four Irish historical novels: I Am of Irelaunde, Daughter of Ireland, Bright Sword of Ireland, and Song of Ireland, and the journalistic history of Ireland The Story We Carry in Our Bones: Irish History for Americans, now in its third printing.
 Prior to writing fiction, she worked as a newspaper and magazine columnist and as a freelance writer.
-She has published more than two hundred articles, essays, and poems and her play Wild Swans of Ireland was staged for a month run.
+She has published more than 200 articles, essays, and poems and her play Wild Swans of Ireland was staged for a month run.